MicrosoftDocs/powerbi-docs/articles/powerbi-service-organizational-content-packs-manage-update-delete.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="01/06/2017"
+   ms.date="01/23/2017"
    ms.author="ajayan"/>
-# Manage, update, and delete organizational content packs in Power BI
+# Manage, update, and delete organizational content packs

 You can package up and share your dashboards, reports, Excel workbooks, and datasets with your colleagues as [organizational content packs](powerbi-service-organizational-content-packs-introduction.md).
 Your colleagues can use them as-is, or they can create their own copies.